petecarapetyan/fb-rdx-app-shell-element/README.md

 - I need an app which is 99% dumb products and 1% smart shopping cart
 - I feel compelled to make the owner maintain their own product pages without touching my shopping cart functionality.
 So they get dumb pages, I get the one smart page with a separate app web component to maintain.
 - hope i can make it work
+- obviously something like local storage will have to function as an intermediary.
+Perfection, in this case, is not necessary.
+Shopping cart is the ultimate authority so some miscommunication from the product pages is acceptable with this design.

 ## Next